MicrosoftDocs/windows-dev-docs/uwp/whats-new/windows-10-build-17763.md

 ### Photo Editor C++/WinRT

 The [Photo Editor sample app](https://github.com/Microsoft/Windows-appsample-photo-editor) showcases development with the [C++/WinRT](../cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md) language projection.
-The app allows you to retrieve photos from the **Pictures** library, and then edit a elected image with associated photo effects.
+The app allows you to retrieve photos from the **Pictures** library, and then edit an elected image with associated photo effects.

 ### Windows Machine Learning